Home » Posts tagged 'featured'

 Links will open in a new tab

-These links point to articles here on this blog that summarize end-of-year data for 2016 and capture in one place my projections coming into 2017.
+These links point to articles here on this blog that summarize end-of-year data for 2016 and organize in one place my projections for 2017.

 New Starts and 2017 Starting Backlog